-The Authority's financial position declined 3.9% as compared to 2012 overall total net position.
-Our investment interest continued on a downward trend due to the poor financial climate and as a result we saw negative income from non operating revenues again in 2013.
-In 2013 operating income was negative in the general fund on account of 1.)
-The change in the amount owed to the City of Wildwood for the parking lots due to the 10 year inflation adjustment and 2.) the decision to increase our Destination Advertising line item by \$100,000 in 2013 in light of the impact of Super Storm Sandy.
-The TDF Fund was positive as a result of the best collection yet from TDF fees.
-This was the first year all of the Municipalities used the new rates that were implemented beginning in 2012.
-Overall our net operating loss decreased by 47% over 2012.
-We believe that in order to maintain one of the Authority's main objectives which is growing the number of visitors to the Wildwoods that these variances despite being negative are justified.
+The Authority's 2014 total net position declined 1.2% as compared to 2013.
+In 2014 operating income in the TDF Fund dropped 5% as a result of reduced collections by the Municipalities.
+The General Fund was positive as a result of our best year yet from the tax collections.
+Overall our net operating loss decreased by 79% over 2014.
+We believe that in order to maintain one of the Authority's main objectives' which is growing the number of visitors to the Wildwoods that these variances, despite being negative, are justified.
 The Authority will continue to look at events that can help promote the image of the Wildwoods while attracting visitors and appealing to different demographics.